At a Glance

 ✨Tip Number 2

-Highlight any relevant experience you have working with vulnerable groups, especially children.
-Be prepared to share specific examples of how you've made a positive impact in similar roles.
+Highlight any relevant experience you have working with vulnerable groups, whether through volunteering or previous jobs.
+Be ready to share specific examples of how you've made a positive impact.

 ✨Tip Number 3